Thebarton Theatre: History

 When the "old" Town Hall, designed by Withall & Wells and built in 1885, proved inadequate, the council bought land on the corner of Henley Beach Road and Taylor's Road (now South Road).

 Cinema entrepreneur Dan Clifford played a vital part in the design of the building so that it could accommodate use as a picture theatre.
 He negotiated with several local councils of the western suburbs to create these dual-purpose buildings in the early days of building his cinema chain (first named Star Pictures, then D. Clifford Theatres), and Thebarton was one of the earliest.

-The theatre was designed by Sydney architects Kaberry & Chard, who designed a façade for the council chambers similar to Colonel William Light's Theberton House in England.
-They also designed the Odeon Theatre, Norwood, in association with local architect Chris A. Smith, and many other cinemas across the country.
+The theatre was designed by Sydney architects Kaberry and Chard, who designed a façade for the council chambers similar to Colonel William Light's Theberton House in England.
+They also designed the Odeon Theatre, Norwood, in association with local architect Chris A. Smith, the Athenium Theatre in Junee, New South Wales, and many other cinemas across the country.
 Constructed in 1926 for a sum of £30,000, the Thebarton Town Hall and Municipal Offices were officially opened on Monday 11 June 1928 by the mayor, H. S. Hatwell.
 It was regarded as modern and luxurious, providing seating for 2,000 people, with a large stage and striking proscenium arch.
 The lighting was innovative and elaborate, with most of the 2,000 lights hidden and used for dimming and colouring effects.
 There was room for a full orchestra, and seating in stalls, balcony and dress circle levels, and many other rooms used for a variety of purposes.

 It continued to operate as a cinema in the Clifford circuit until, after Clifford's death in 1942, the company's holdings, including Thebby, were taken over by Greater Union in 1947.
 Greater Union continued to operate it as a cinema until 3 July 1965.

 From the early days, Thebby has hosted school concerts for a variety of schools across Adelaide.

 The building was revived from the 1960s onwards, when it became a venue for the Adelaide Festival of the Arts, including many international acts.
 From 1966 to 1972, the theatre hosted the state championships for Hoadley's Battle of the Sounds, where many great Australian bands started their careers.
 It was the venue for several musicals in the 1980s and 1990s, including a production of Hair.

 In 1979, Weslo Holdings took over the lease of the town hall, renaming it Thebarton Theatre, and spent more than $1 million on refurbishing the theatre, including the provision of new foyers, toilets, carpets, seating, electrical system, bars, and other retail areas.

 The theatre was listed on the South Australian Heritage Register on 23 September 1982.
 Along with the adjacent municipal offices, it was listed in around 2000 by the Australian Institute of Architects as one of 120 nationally significant 20th-century buildings in South Australia.

 Outdoor bars were added in 2018.